crodriguez1a/audio-repair/project/report.md

 Restoring lost audio data is particularly problematic because the audio is generally not missing from the signal, but unintelligible for the listener.
 This solution would treat unintelligible sound as anomalous and explicitly encode those data points as missing data (null values).
 An imputation algorithm would then replace the missing data with a plausible replacement similar to its neighbors.

+In practice, a final application will execute the following:

+1. Load and normalize audio data
+2. Deconstruct audio into features that best characterize the desired source signal (e.g., speech)
+2. Reduce/remove background noise to isolate the most valuable auditory data
+3. Partition the data into clusters separating typical data from atypical data
+5. Remove, then replace atypical data with nearby normal data
+6. Reconstruct audio signal from the repaired data

 ### Metrics

 A silhouette score was used to analyze the repaired audio.
 The silhouette value is a measure of how similar an object is to its cluster (cohesion) compared to other groups (separation).
 The silhouette ranges from −1 to +1, where a high value indicates that the object is well matched to its cluster and poorly matched to neighboring clusters.